 3. Coding Region Mutation Burden Analysis

-We evaluated LARVA’s ability to identify statistically significant mutation burdens in genes.
+LARVA is not designed for the coding region analysis due to the availability of synonymous sites, which serve as a natural and biologically meaningful background in these regions.
+For the sake of gaining additional insight from an exome performance calibration, we nevertheless evaluated LARVA’s ability to identify statistically significant mutation burdens in genes.
 Exome variant data was obtained from The Cancer Genome Atlas (TCGA) Data Portal (3).
 The complete set of exome variant calls includes 20 cancer types and 5032 samples in total.
 A detailed graph of the collected data is provided in Fig S8.

 Gene annotation data was derived from the GENCODE v19 annotation files (4).
 All complete protein-coding transcripts were extracted, and all the transcripts for each gene were merged, as demonstrated in Fig S9.
 This data spanned 19,822 genes, and a total of 252,356,877 nucleotides.
 We plotted the distribution of gene lengths in Fig S10.
 The total number of mutations falling into the merged gene regions is 3,547,350, and the average mutation rate is 0.0141 for the pooled samples.
 As with the noncoding regions, huge mutation heterogeneity was observed in the coding regions (Fig S11).